The Climate Emergency Declaration

 Phase 2: Stakeholder engagement and Suffolk Climate Emergency Plan drafting

-We are currently engaging with stakeholders to help develop the content of the Suffolk Climate Emergency Plan.
-We are working with Ricardo Energy & Environment to host a series of themed workshops to explore six focus areas in depth.
-The workshops can be viewed here:
+We are currently engaging with stakeholders to help develop the content of the Suffolk Climate Emergency Plan, working with Ricardo Energy & Environment.
+In Autumn 2020 we hosted a series of themed workshops to explore six focus areas in depth.
+These can be viewed here:

 - Sustainable Buildings (12th November)